GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-27 04:26:43 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-27 04:53:15 IST

 Current Weather in Coimbatore:
-Temperature: 20.81 °C
+Temperature: 21.88 °C
-Condition: broken clouds
+Condition: mist